Chris Trakel

-Christopher T. Trakel. is an American politician serving as a member of the Idaho Senate for the 11th district.
-He assumed office on December 1, 2022.
+Christopher T. Trakel. is an American politician who served as a member of the Idaho Senate for the 11th district for one term.

 Early life and education

 Trakel was born in Boise, Idaho, and graduated from Meridian High School in 2000.

 Career

 In March 2001, Trakel enlisted in the United States Marine Corps as a rifleman.
 Trakel was deployed to Iraq with the 2nd Battalion, 7th Marines and Afghanistan with the 2nd Battalion, 4th Marines before retiring in 2016 as a staff sergeant.
 Trakel later moved to Caldwell, Idaho, and founded a woodworking business.
 He was elected to the Idaho Senate in November 2022.